Guide: Make your CEO Prioritize Working with the Employee Experience

 Some companies are lucky to have executive management where the focus on employee experience automatically occupies a large part of the management approach, and therefore, the argument to prioritize EX even further is not a difficult one.
 If that is not the case in your company, it is HR’s task to nudge the CEO and get her/him to believe in it.
 The CEO must be convinced about why it is necessary to do some things radically differently.

 The CEO’s work is often measured in short-term results, which can be seen on the top and bottom lines.
-Therefore, it is critical that the CEO is made to understand how the new EX initiatives should ensure growth or improve effectiveness, innovation, etc. This can be done through rational arguments and financial data, which you should use to demonstrate the connection between employee experience and other parameters relevant to your company.
-For instance, this could include customer retention, sales figures, sickness absence and work & process efficiency, innovation rate and time to market.
+Therefore, the CEO must be made to understand how the new EX initiatives should ensure growth or improve effectiveness, innovation, etc. This can be done through rational arguments and financial data, which you should use to demonstrate the connection between employee experience and other parameters relevant to your company.
+For instance, this could include customer retention, sales figures, sickness absence and work & process efficiency, innovation rate, and time to market.

 That said, it is also necessary that the CEO chooses to trust that an increased focus on employee experience leads to a return on investment in the long run.
 It is a long-term plan, where the link to the top and bottom line is hard to see right away; therefore, initiating EX as a new, strategic direction actually requires some courage.

-2. Designate an EX responsible to set up the ex program
+2. Designate an EX responsible for setting up the EX program

 This way, you can try to minimize the risk that EX becomes deprioritized relative to other tasks that the executive management is prone to prioritize ahead of EX, as it is easier for management to deal with an existing EX program than to design one themselves.

-3. involve and understand your employees early in the proces
+3. Involve and understand your employees early in the process

 The first step towards your EX transformation is about convincing management and your CEO.
 It’s “just” about getting started.
 Make sure to: